Jm0uss3t/gl4ssFish/README.md

-Gl4ssfish pownage trhough RMI POC
+Gl4ssfish pownage through RMI POC
 ========

 This POC is written in Java.
 This tool is design to audit the security level of Glassfish